tago-io/explore-asset-tracking/EXPLORE.md

 # TagoIO Asset Tracking

 This design demonstrates how an Asset Tracking application can be built on TagoIO.
-You can interact with the final application by clicking on the **TagoRUN** button, or you can follow the documentation available on Github to start building your own solution in minutes by clicking on **Open in Github**.
+You can interact with the final application demo by clicking on the **Try TagoRUN** button
 [![Get Dashboard](https://raw.githubusercontent.com/tago-io/explore-asset-tracking/master/images/getdashboard.png?raw=true)](https://admin.develop.tago.io/explore)

+##
+Or, you can get the dashboard and follow the documentation available on Github to start building your own solution in minutes by clicking on **Get Dashboard**.
 [![Get Dashboard](https://raw.githubusercontent.com/tago-io/explore-asset-tracking/master/images/getdashboard.png?raw=true)](https://admin.develop.tago.io/explore)

 ### What you will learn